-- let us know the information to which your request relates, including any reference numbers, if you have them
+- let us know what right you want to exercise and the information to which your request relates.

-Keeping your personal information secure
+Keeping your personal data secure

-We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
-We limit access to your personal information to those who have a genuine business need to know it.
-Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
+We have implemented appropriate technical and organisational measures to keep your personal data confidential and secure from unauthorised access, use and disclosure.
+We limit access to your personal data to those who have a genuine business need to access it.
+Those processing your personal data will do so only in an authorised manner and are subject to a duty of confidentiality.

-We also have procedures in place to deal with any suspected data security breach.
-We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
+We also have procedures to deal with any suspected data security breach.
+We will notify you and any applicable regulator of a suspected data security breach where we are required to do so.

 How to complain

 Please contact us if you have any queries or concerns about our use of your personal data (see below ‘How to contact us’).
 We hope we will be able to resolve any issues you may have.